XML RSS

 As a parent, parenting adult children is really tough to do, under the best of circumstances – and when you are trying to parent adult children who are in business with you, it can really stretch the bonds that bind the family together.

-One client of ours exclaimed that “nothing could be closer to ‘heaven on earth’ when you have your kids in business with you and everything is going well – and nothing is closer to ‘hell on earth’ when you have your kids in the family business and things are going badly.”
+One family business client summed it up pretty well.
+He exclaimed, “Nothing could be closer to ‘heaven on earth’ when you have your kids in business with you and everything is going well – and nothing is closer to ‘hell on earth’ when you have your kids in the family business and things are going badly!”

-When it comes to parenting adult children, our family business expert is Jane Adams, Ph.D.
-Dr. Adams is a social psychologist, author of many best selling books and a sought after speaker.
+When it comes to parenting adult children, one of our family business experts is Jane Adams, Ph.D.
+Dr. Adams is a social psychologist, author of many bestselling books and a sought after speaker.
 She has appeared on many of the top TV news and talk shows, including the Oprah Winfrey Show.

 Dr Adams has studied and written about parenting adult children- both in and out of the family business.
 Some of her observations: